 Elmo Baking Co. ($5.30)

 My first visit to Elmo didn't yield any almond croissants, but my most recent visit got me an Almond Vanilla Croissant.
 While the interior left a few air gaps here and there, the hearty amount of almond paste and profound flakiness propels this almond croissant to a pretty loft spot.
 It is a little expensive relative to the other croissants and I would have liked to see a little more baked almond paste on the top.

 Thomas Haas ($5.50)

-I think it's kind of shocking Thomas Haas ended up 5th on this list after so many people recommended that I check out Thomas Haas.
+I think it's kind of shocking Thomas Haas ended up this low on this list after so many people recommended that I check out Thomas Haas.
 Maybe I was unlucky with my croissant but by the time I got it, the croissant was quite flat and that caused the layers to look less than exceptional when compared to the entrants above.

 The low rise was mostly cancelled out with the good points.
 This was labelled as a double-bake and the top layer of almond actually included a second layer of baked almond paste that was unlike any other entrant.
 Despite the lack of rise, it still had a ton of flakiness to go with the thick shell.
 This almond croissant certainly has enough going on to justify the $5.50 price tag, but it just so happened that during my anonymous visit to the North Vancouver location that this almond croissant did not nail the rise or layering criteria as well as the bakeries above.
 I'd still recommend this one.

 Cadeaux Bakery lands at this spot on this list because of its interesting shape, a mildly satisfying crispiness, an above-average amount of criss-crossing layers and almond paste, a balanced sweetness, and a welcoming price tag.
 You could do a lot worse for $4.05 especially compared to some of the other almond croissants on this list.
 I'd recommend this one.

 Small Victory ($5)